edenia/proton-affiliate/README.md

 </p>
 <br/>

-Edenia offers a suite of services to make the internet safer, more efficient, and transparent.
-Our team has been operating since 1987, leveraging the newest and most promising technologies over the past years.
-We identify as technology agnostic builders with experience developing infrastructure and running nodes in different blockchain mainnets and testnets.
-Our goal is to push the boundaries of the network and leverage web3 for a greater good.
+Edenia runs independent blockchain infrastructure and develops web3 solutions.
+Our team of technology-agnostic builders has been operating since 1987, leveraging the newest technologies to make the internet safer, more efficient, and more transparent.

 [edenia.com](https://edenia.com/)